tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ~~~~

 type:
 : The content type of the record.

 legacy_record_version:
 : This field is redundant and it is treated in the same way as specified in the TLS 1.3 specification.
   The DTLS version 1.2 version number is reused, namely { 254, 253 }.
   This field is deprecated and MUST be ignored.

 epoch:
 : A counter value that is incremented on every cipher state change.

 sequence_number:
 : The sequence number for this record.

 length:
 : Identical to the length field in a TLS 1.3 record.

 encrypted_record:
 : Identical to the encrypted_record field in a TLS 1.3 record.

 ## Sequence Number Handling

 DTLS uses an explicit sequence number, rather than an implicit one,
 carried in the sequence_number field of the record.
 Sequence numbers
 are maintained separately for each epoch, with each sequence_number
 initially being 0 for each epoch.
 For instance, if a handshake
 message from epoch 0 is retransmitted, it might have a sequence
 number after a message from epoch 1, even if the message from epoch 1
 was transmitted first.
 Note that some care needs to be taken during
 the handshake to ensure that retransmitted messages use the right
 epoch and keying material.

 The epoch number is initially zero and is
 incremented each time keying material changes and a sender aims to rekey.
 More details are provided in {{dtls-epoch}}.
 In order
 to ensure that any given sequence/epoch pair is unique,
 implementations MUST NOT allow the same epoch value to be reused
-   within two times the TCP maximum segment lifetime.
+within two times the TCP maximum segment lifetime (MSL).

 Note that because DTLS records may be reordered, a record from epoch
 1 may be received after epoch 2 has begun.
 In general,
 implementations SHOULD discard packets from earlier epochs, but if
 packet loss causes noticeable problems they MAY choose to retain
 keying material from previous epochs for up to the default MSL
 specified for TCP {{RFC0793}} to allow for packet reordering.
 (Note that
 the intention here is that implementers use the current guidance from
 the IETF for MSL, not that they attempt to interrogate the MSL that
 the system TCP stack is using.)
 Until the handshake has completed,
 implementations MUST accept packets from the old epoch.

 Conversely, it is possible for records that are protected by the
 newly negotiated context to be received prior to the completion of a
 handshake.
 For instance, the server may send its Finished message
 and then start transmitting data.
 Implementations MAY either buffer
 or discard such packets, though when DTLS is used over reliable
 transports (e.g., SCTP), they SHOULD be buffered and processed once
 the handshake completes.
 Note that TLS's restrictions on when
 packets may be sent still apply, and the receiver treats the packets
 as if they were sent in the right order.
 In particular, it is still
-   impermissible to send data prior to completion of the first
+impermissible to send data prior to completion of the first handshake.
-   handshake.

-   Implementations MUST either abandon an association or
+Implementations MUST either abandon an association or re-key prior to
-   re-key prior to allowing the sequence number to wrap.
+allowing the sequence number to wrap.

-   Implementations MUST NOT allow the epoch to wrap, but
+Implementations MUST NOT allow the epoch to wrap, but instead MUST establish
-   instead MUST establish a new association, terminating the old
+a new association, terminating the old association.
-   association.

 ##  Transport Layer Mapping

 Each DTLS record MUST fit within a single datagram.
 In order to
 avoid IP fragmentation, clients of the DTLS record layer SHOULD
 attempt to size records so that they fit within any PMTU estimates
 obtained from the record layer.

 Note that unlike IPsec, DTLS records do not contain any association
 identifiers.
-Applications must arrange to multiplex between
+Applications must arrange to multiplex between associations.
-   associations.
-With UDP, the host/port number is used to look up the
+With UDP, the host/port number is used to look up the appropriate
-   appropriate security association for incoming records.
+security association for incoming records.

 Multiple DTLS records may be placed in a single datagram.
 They are
 simply encoded consecutively.
 The DTLS record framing is sufficient
 to determine the boundaries.
 Note, however, that the first byte of
 the datagram payload must be the beginning of a record.
 Records may
 not span datagrams.

 Some transports, such as DCCP {{RFC4340}}, provide their own sequence
 numbers.
 When carried over those transports, both the DTLS and the
 transport sequence numbers will be present.
 Although this introduces
 a small amount of inefficiency, the transport layer and DTLS sequence
-   numbers serve different purposes; therefore, for conceptual
+numbers serve different purposes; therefore, for conceptual simplicity,
-   simplicity, it is superior to use both sequence numbers.
+it is superior to use both sequence numbers.

 Some transports provide congestion control for traffic
 carried over them.
 If the congestion window is sufficiently narrow,
 DTLS handshake retransmissions may be held rather than transmitted
 immediately, potentially leading to timeouts and spurious
 retransmission.
 When DTLS is used over such transports, care should
 be taken not to overrun the likely congestion window. {{RFC5238}}
-   defines a mapping of DTLS to DCCP that takes these issues into
+defines a mapping of DTLS to DCCP that takes these issues into account.
-   account.

 ##  PMTU Issues

-   In general, DTLS's philosophy is to leave PMTU discovery to the
+In general, DTLS's philosophy is to leave PMTU discovery to the application.
-   application.
-However, DTLS cannot completely ignore PMTU for three
+However, DTLS cannot completely ignore PMTU for three reasons:
-   reasons:

 - The DTLS record framing expands the datagram size, thus lowering
   the effective PMTU from the application's perspective.

 - In some implementations, the application may not directly talk to
   the network, in which case the DTLS stack may absorb ICMP
   {{RFC1191}} "Datagram Too Big" indications or ICMPv6 {{RFC4443}}
   "Packet Too Big" indications.

 - The DTLS handshake messages can exceed the PMTU.

 In order to deal with the first two issues, the DTLS record layer
 SHOULD behave as described below.

 If PMTU estimates are available from the underlying transport
-protocol, they should be made available to upper layer protocols.
-In
+protocol, they should be made available to upper layer
-particular:
+protocols.
+In particular:

 - For DTLS over UDP, the upper layer protocol SHOULD be allowed to
   obtain the PMTU estimate maintained in the IP layer.

 - For DTLS over DCCP, the upper layer protocol SHOULD be allowed to
   obtain the current estimate of the PMTU.

 - For DTLS over TCP or SCTP, which automatically fragment and
   reassemble datagrams, there is no PMTU limitation.
 However, the
   upper layer protocol MUST NOT write any record that exceeds the
   maximum record size of 2^14 bytes.

 The DTLS record layer SHOULD allow the upper layer protocol to
 discover the amount of record expansion expected by the DTLS